matthiasschaub/tahuti/inbox.md

     - `<a href="/apps/talk/dm/~talfus-laddus" target="_blank">`
 - add support button
 - after join group list is still empty
-- replace details and delete by symbols in expenses table
 - minify JavaScript files
 - use no headers option for HTMX requests
 - add default values for empty responses (no groups, no members, etc.)
 - validate ship names
-- cut elements values to certain length if too long (show full text on hover)
 - if deletion of expense happens by a subscriber (not the host) HTMX fetches to fast the new expenses list so that the delete expense is still shown -> Introduce polling.
-- select as default drop down currently logged in ship
+- add-expense: payer default value should be current ship
-- mouse pointer on hover for delete link
 - if cancel is pressed validation is triggered.
 Disable validation for cancel button.
+- utilize transitions for content swap/settle
+- support export of all expenses as backup

+### Done
+- make table rows clickable. click on rows leads to details.html
+    - move delete button to details view
+- cut elements values to certain length if too long (show full text on hover)
+- mouse pointer on hover for delete link

 ## Tests